Kids and social media: Online safety tips every parent should know

 Many kids may seem comfortable with technology and the internet, but you might forget that they’re still learning and may not be prepared to spot the risks and pitfalls of being constantly connected — especially when it comes to social media.

+That’s why it’s a good idea to help keep kids safe.
 Here are some helpful tips so you and your children can enjoy social media more safely.

 Communicate with your kids about social media safety

 Talk to your kids.
 Have conversations about how to avoid strangers, how to prevent revealing too much about themselves, and general internet safety.
 Teach them about some of the social media safety tips in this article to help them learn about what could be red flags.
 And encourage them to come to you for guidance when questionable content or situations arise.

 Social media safety tips for kids and parents

 - Educate yourself about social media.
 Start by finding out what kind of apps and sites your child is interested in.
 Read app reviews, age limits, and fine print.